shikhar3295/adam2392.github.io/content/blog/coding/setting-up-virtualenv.md

     'mkvirtualenv <envname>'

+For Virtualenv: Run command

+    virtualenv './venv/'

-For Virtualenv: Run command virtualenv './venv/' inside your project directory.
+inside your project directory.

-You can also run 'mkvirtualenv -p python3' to make the virtual environment with a specific python installation (e.g. 2.7, or 3.4).
+You can also run 'mkvirtualenv -p python3', or 'virtualenv -p python3' to make the virtual environment with a specific python installation (e.g. 2.7, or 3.4).

 ## 2. Delete a Virtualenv